 This step is super important, otherwise the crackers will flatten out while baking and won't hold a nice shape.

 - keep an eye on them, they should be ready in 10 minutes depending on the size of the cookie cutter used

-Do I need a food processor to make crackers?
+Do I need a food processor to make them?